Configuring PTZ Auto Framing Initial Settings (“Person” mode)

 • Immediately after pressing the [Capture] button, the camera screen display of streaming and video output disappears temporarily.

-• The following characters can be used in the name of a face image.
-Enter up to 16 characters.
+• The following characters cannot be used in face image names.

 Set the tracking range of people during PTZ auto framing.